sanjanacheerla/passel_public/README.md

 You can still use the bot by hosting it on your own by following the steps below.
 If you have *any* questions, feel free to reach out to me via the [discord support server](https://discord.gg/wmSsKCX).
 ***

+# About
+Passel is a discord bot that manages the number of pins in a server.
+Discord has a pin limit of 50 pins per channel.
+However, with passel, that limit can be bypassed.
+The following readme will explain how the bot works and how to add and set up the bot in a server.

+## How it works
+The bot works by unpinning one message and sending it to a different channel during setup.
+There are 2 modes the bot can be set up in.

+**Mode 1:** In mode 1, the most recent pinned message gets sent to a pins archive channel of your choice.
+This means that the most recent pin wont be viewable in the pins tab, but will be visible in the pins archive channel that you chose during setup

+**Mode 2:** In mode 2, the oldest pinned message gets sent to a pins archive channel of your choice.
+This means that the most recent pin will be viewable in the pins tab, and the oldest pin will be unpinned and put into the pins archive channel

+**Also, any channel that has 50 pins should have one message unpinned, and then repin that 1 message after the bot is setup.**

+***Please keep in mind that the bot only pins messages that REACH and EXCEED the limit of 50 pins per channel in discord.***

+***If you want to pin ALL messages, use the sendall feature, follow instructions below to set up***

+***
 # Setup
+**Note: There will be a setup video uploaded by August 1 2022 so that you can follow the video step by step as well as having the instructions below to follow.**

 Set up consists of the 3 following sections.
 Please follow each section carefully, if you run into issues reach out via the  [discord support server](https://discord.gg/wmSsKCX).
 It would be easy to do this setup if you are the server owner or have administrator permissions.
 You MUST do the setup on a laptop.

 ## 1. Create a Discord bot in the developer portal